 Geographic Coordinate System (Source: Wikipedia)

-The Dewey Decimal Classification System allows new books and whole new subjects to be placed in reasonable locations in a
+The Dewey Decimal Classification System allows new books and whole new subjects to be placed in reasonable

 Categories of Dewey Decimal Classification System.
 (Source: Appleton)